Superalgebra Doubling in $AdS_3$ Superstrings: Discussion

+Finally we would like to point out a related develop in which in Ref. \cite{Papadopoulos:2024uvi} Papdopoulos and Witten gave a direct proof of the fact that in two dimensions scale invariance implies conformal invariance.
+In Ref. \cite{Ali:2024amc} the symmetry structure of ADHM instanton sigma models, $AdS_3$ superstrings and the $N=4$ superconformal algebras was compared.

 \textbf{Acknowledgements}: These investigations were made possible by the academic environment created by my students Dr. P.P.
 Abdul Salih, Dr. Shafeeq Rahman Thottoli and Dr. Mohsin Ilahi.
 I thank Prof. D.P.
 Jatkar and the Harish-Chandra Research Institute, Prayagraj, where part of this work was done, for hospitality.
+I thank Prof. Shahid Husain and Prof. Isar A. Rizvi for moral support at various junctures.